neo-project/docs/en-us/index.md

 ### Consensus mechanism: dBFT

-dBFT is called the Delegated Byzantine Fault Tolerant, a Byzantine fault-tolerant consensus mechanism that enables large-scale participation in consensus through proxy voting.
+The dBFT is called the Delegated Byzantine Fault Tolerant, a Byzantine fault-tolerant consensus mechanism that enables large-scale participation in consensus through proxy voting.
 The holder of the NEO token can, by voting, pick the bookkeeper it supports.
 The selected group of bookkeepers, through BFT algorithm, reach a consensus and generate new blocks.
 Voting in the NEO network continues in real time, rather than in accordance with a fixed term.

-dBFT provides fault tolerance of f = ⌊ (n-1) / 3 ⌋ for a consensus system consisting of n consensus nodes.
+The dBFT provides fault tolerance of f = ⌊ (n-1) / 3 ⌋ for a consensus system consisting of n consensus nodes.
 This fault tolerance also includes both security and availability, resistant to general and Byzantine failures, and is suitable for any network environment. dBFT has good finality, meaning that once confirmations are final, the block can not be bifurcated, and the transaction will not be revoked or rolled back.

 In the NEO dBFT consensus mechanism, taking about 15 to 20 seconds to generate a block, the transaction throughput is measured up to about 1,000TPS, which is excellent performance among the public chains.
 Through appropriate optimization, there is potential to reach 10,000TPS, allowing it to support large-scale commercial applications.

-dBFT combines digital identity technology, meaning the bookkeepers can be a real name of the individual or institution.
+The dBFT combines digital identity technology, meaning the bookkeepers can be a real name of the individual or institution.
 Thus, it is possible to freeze, revoke, inherit, retrieve, and ownership transfer due to judicial decisons on them.
 This facilitates the registration of compliant financial assets in the NEO network.
 The NEO network plans to support such operations when necessary.

 ### Smart contract system: NeoContract